 We have a team of dedicated and experienced Speech Pathologist’s committed to helping you or a loved one.
 Our therapists can provide one on one sessions to ensure the best results are achieved.

 Each of our consultations and treatments is backed by an evidence-based approach and all baseline measures from the patient will be recorded.
 Treatment can be provided in the comfort of your own home, or for younger patients at their school.
-Our therapists have experience working with children & adults.
 Our therapists have experience working with both children & adults.

 Our team understand that life is busy and this is a big reason why we specialise in providing a home visit Speech Pathology service.
 We want to take the stress out of travel and ensure every session is enjoyable and valuable to our client and their family.

 When working with children we can:

 All of the above helps to build your child’s speech and language, also teach them new skills which aid with their development.

 Before we leave, we provide activities and ideas on how you can best support your child and consolidate their new-found skills until we see you for their next appointment.

 Need support at School?
 Our mobile Speech Pathologists can certainly help here.
 We assist in bridging together what is happening at school, in therapy and at home.